anaylyze/course-selling-app/Readme.md

 - Initialize a new Node.js project
 - Add Express, jsonwebtoken to it as a dependency
 - Create index.js
-- Add route skeleton for user login, signup, purchase a course, see course
+- Add route skeleton for user login, signup, purchase a course, see all course & see purchased courses
 - Add routes for admin login, admin signup, create a course, delete a course, add course content
 - Add middlewares for user and admin auth
 - Add a database (MongoDB), use dotenv to store the database connection string